jyourstone/jellyfin-smartplaylist-plugin/README.md

 ## ✨ Features

 - 🚀 **Modern Jellyfin Support** - Built for newer Jellyfin versions with improved compatibility.
-- 🎨 **Modern Web Interface** - A full-featured UI to create, manage, and configure playlists.
+- 🎨 **Modern Web Interface** - A full-featured UI to create, view and delete smart playlists.
 - 👥 **User-Aware Playlists** - Playlists are created for your user by default, with a simple option to make them public for everyone.
 - 🎯 **Flexible Rules** - Build simple or complex rules with an intuitive builder.
-New `ItemType` field allows for reliably filtering Movies, TV Shows, and Music.
 - 🔄 **Automatic Updates** - Playlists refresh automatically (scheduled task).
-- ⚙️ **Defaults & Manual Refresh** - Configure default sorting options for new playlists and trigger a manual refresh for all playlists at any time.
+- ⚙️ **Settings** - Configure default settings and trigger a manual refresh for all playlists at any time.
-- ⚡ **Real-time Preview** - View (and delete) your playlist rules as you build them
-- 🛠️ **Advanced Options** - Support for regex patterns, date ranges, and complex queries
+- 🛠️ **Advanced Options** - Support for regex patterns, date ranges, and more.
-- 🎵 **All Media Types** - Works with movies, TV shows, music, and more
+- 🎵 **All Media Types** - Works with movies, TV shows and music

 ## Configuration

-SmartPlaylist now features a modern web-based configuration interface!
+SmartPlaylist now features a modern web-based configuration interface through the plugin settings page!
 No more manual JSON editing required.

 ### Using the Web Interface